 - Study Subject: The program targets those students with research interests in topics generally associated with computer science and information systems.
 The area of concentration consists of artificial intelligence and machine learning, computer network and security, multimedia and image processing, computer graphics and animation, database systems, information systems management, User Interface Design, information security management, knowledge management, software architecture, distributed and parallel computing, operating systems.

 - Information Systems

-- Scholarship Award: This is a full scholarship programme.
+- Scholarship Award: This is a fully-funded position programme.

-- Nationality: Scholarships are open for Thai and International graduates.
+- Nationality: The studentships are open for Thai and International graduates.

 - Number of Scholarships: Numbers not given

 - Scholarship can be taken in Thailand